maytees/shelf/server/README.md

 # Shelf server
 *Written with Deno & Hono.*

-A server for the shellf CLI, which allows you to sync collections between machines.
+A server for the Shelf, which allows you to sync commands between machines.

 ## Usage